alexpods/meteor-accounts-vk/README.md

 Usage
 -----

-1. Clone the repo into your local meteor `packages` folder or add this package to you project using meteorite:
+1. Add this package to you project using meteorite:
 ```sh
 $ mrt add accounts-vk
 ```